Suspect claims prophet caricatures prompted Paris stabbings

 Several associates and relatives of the knifeman have all been released without charges.

 Ricard said the suspect arrived in France two years ago, presenting himself as an unaccompanied minor.
+He was not on police radar for Islamic radicalization and not known to French intelligence services.

 Charlie Hebdo lost 12 employees in an al-Qaida attack in 2015 by French-born extremists who had criticized the prophet cartoons.
 The newspaper, which routinely mocks religious figures of all kinds, decided to republish the caricatures the day before the trial into the 2015 attacks opened this month.
 The publication drew threats from militant groups, as well as criticism from Muslims in multiple countries.